To create a Change Order Request (COR) for a prime contract.

 Things to Consider

-- 'Admin' on the project's Prime Contract tool.
+- 'Admin' level permissions on the project's Prime Contracts tool.

-- Navigate to the project's Prime Contract tool.
+- Navigate to the project's Prime Contracts tool.

-Note: This button is only available if your project's Prime Contract is in the 'Approved' state.
+Note: This button is only available if your project's prime contract is in the 'Approved' status.

 - Complete the following:

 - Number.
 This field is automatically prefilled based on the number of other CORs that have been created.
 By default, the number will automatically increment by one.
 However, you can manually enter a different number, if desired.
 (Note: If you manually enter a number, the next COR that's created will automatically increment by one, based upon this specified value.)

 - Date Created.
 Displays the date and time that the COR was created.
 You cannot change this value.

 - Revision.
 This field displays the COR's revision number.
 When a COR is first created, its revision number is zero (0).
 Depending on the feedback you receive from the reviewer/approver, a COR may have multiple revisions.